 So they answered Joshua, saying, “All that you command us we will do, and wherever you send us we will go.
 Just as we heeded Moses in all things, so we will heed you.
 Only the Lord your God be with you, as He was with Moses.
 Whoever rebels against your command and does not heed your words, in all that you command him, shall be put to death”( Joshua 1:1-2, 16-18 ).

 The name of Joshua in Greek is Jesus.
 This name was actually created by Moses.

 In Numbers 13:16, Moses changed the name of his successor to Yehoshua (Joshua) from Hoshea, meaning “Salvation.”

 Moses added a “Yod” to Hosea להושע to create יהושע Yehoshua.
-The addition of a Yod, from YHVH, created the name: He WILL save.
+The addition of a Yod, from Yihvah, created the name: He WILL SAVE, or God WILL SAVE.

 In the Dead Sea Scrolls, the name יהושע Yehoshua is frequently spelled יהשוע and pronounced Yeshua or Yashua.
 In the Greek Septuagint, this was transliterated as Ιησοῦς, and is also the name of “JESUS” in the Greek New Testament.

 It is no accident that Moses renamed His earthly successor, “Joshua” for his spiritual successor would also be named Joshua, in Greek “JESUS.”
 As the Apostle John said, “the Law was given through Moses, but grace and truth came through Jesus Christ” ( John 1:17 ).

 Yahoshua, the name of Joshua means “God will save” or “He WILL SAVE.”
 This prophecy in the Book of Exodus was only one of many prophecies of the name of the Father.
 We will discuss these prophecies in Chapter 17.